-Past notables who have participated include ‘Til Tuesday, Morphine, Face to Face, Del Fuegos, Powerman 5000, Letters To Cleo, Dresden Dolls, Amazing Royal Crowns, Moving Targets, La Peste, The Neighborhoods, Waltham, Darkbuster, Mission of Burma, Lost City Angels, Kings of Nuthin’, Quintaine Americana, Rods and Cones, The Sheila Divine, 6L6, Scissorfight, Sam Black Church, Gang Green, The Shods, Trona, Stompbox, Think Tree, Heretix, Tribe, O Positive, Lemonheads, Slapshot, Swinging Steaks, Blake Babies, Big Dipper, Cavedogs, Volcano Suns, Talking to Animals, [also see]…
+Past notables who have participated include ‘Til Tuesday, Morphine, Face to Face, Del Fuegos, Powerman 5000, Letters To Cleo, Piebald, Dresden Dolls, Amazing Royal Crowns, Moving Targets, La Peste, The Neighborhoods, Waltham, Darkbuster, Mission of Burma, Lost City Angels, Kings of Nuthin’, Quintaine Americana, Rods and Cones, The Sheila Divine, Seka, Gigolo Aunts, 6L6, Scissorfight, Sam Black Church, Gang Green, The Shods, Trona, Stompbox, Think Tree, Heretix, Tribe, O Positive, Lemonheads, Slapshot, Girls Guns and Glory, Blake Babies, Big Dipper, Cavedogs, Volcano Suns, Talking to Animals… much more at the wiki page.

 How Does It Work?

--have proper contact information, release dates and band member information easily accessible on web pages
+-proper contact information, release dates and band member information easily accessible on web pages with someone who checks band email.

 -get involved in the music community

-We are paying attention to what bands are doing (and not doing).
+I am paying attention to what bands are doing.
+And not doing.

 What’s The Deal?